 –Extent of honors enrollment (reach of program across four years)=10%

-–Average actual honors-only class size, including mixed departmental sections=6.25%
+–Average actual honors-only class size, including departmental honors sections=6.25%

 –Average overall honors program class size, including mixed/contract sections=6.25%